xinchenyu/xinchenyu.github.io/_news/announcement_0.md

 related_posts: false
 ---

-Our paper on `the role of antisocial and prosocial behaviors` in measuring conversation incivility has been accepted by **ICWSM 2025**!
+Our paper on [the Role of Antisocial and Prosocial Behaviors in Measuring Conversation Incivility](https://ojs.aaai.org/index.php/ICWSM/article/view/35926) has been accepted by **ICWSM 2025**!